Sienci-Labs/Resources/gsender/gs-feedback.md

 If you can't access your gamepad shortcuts or there's a problem with the profile, the easiest way to fix it is to delete the profile and remake it.
 This can suck depending on how much you customized it, and we'll keep working to make this process work better into the future.

 If you can connect and jog with your gamepad but the jogging is sometimes unpredictable, then the problem might actually be the gamepad itself.
-Go to Settings -&gt; Shortcuts -&gt; Gamepad -&gt; Gamepad Profile -&gt; and click the 'Help' button at the top of the window.
+Go to Settings ➜ Shortcuts ➜ Gamepad ➜ Gamepad Profile ➜ and click the 'Help' button at the top of the window.
 This will take you to a 3rd party Gamepad Tester website (that you can also visit at <a href="https://hardwaretester.com/gamepad" target="_blank" rel="noopener">https://hardwaretester.com/gamepad</a>) where you can try pressing buttons and moving joysticks to see if they're all behaving properly.
 If anything seems out of place then you might want to try using a different gamepad to control your CNC.

 ### Changes between "Running" and "Idle" during a Job